simekva/jigsaw-genius/README.md

 - Google mail as login authentication

 - Uses realtime database to store data in real time.
-Can also use firestore, but this is to complicated for our task.
+Can also use firestore, but this is too complicated for our task.